deansher/codrag/cora-spec.md

 2. **Extract Top-Level Declarations**
    - Identify each function/class/method node.
-   - Capture the source lines for each node; if a node is larger than a set threshold (e.g., 200 lines), consider splitting it further or eliding internal lines.
+   - Capture the entire source code for each node.

 3. **Build Chunk Metadata**
    - For each chunk, store: